openharmony/docs/en/application-dev/reference/apis/js-apis-cryptoFramework.md

 doFinal(): Promise\<DataBlob>

-Finalizes the MAC computation.
+Finishes the MAC computation.
 This API uses a promise to return the result.

 **System capability**: SystemCapability.Security.CryptoFramework